systechafrica/systechafrica.github.io/introduction/theMainMenuBar.md

 Clicking the hamburger icon on the upper-left corner of the landing page will enable a user to expand the menu bar, allowing access to more controls.
 The expanded menu bar displays a help tab, on the uppermost side, for accessing the help documentation.

 Located on the lowermost side of the menu bar are more controls that enable other configurations for a user account.
-See screenshots below:
+See screenshot below:

 <img  alt="main menu bar Image" width="70%" height="auto"  class="center"  src="../media/adfd1.png">